 Tackling the under-representation and misrepresentation of women of colour in Scotland’s public life and media

-Too often the response from event organisers or media producers is that no woman of colour was known or could be found or often it is the same (very small) group of women of colour leaned on to make public apperances – which is not representaive and utterly draining for those women.
-It is simply not good enough, and despite many attempts to raise awareness of this (often with women of colour doing the labour behind the scenes), we continue to be under-represented.
+Too often the response from event organisers or media producers is that no woman of colour was known, none could be found or the same small group of women of colour are called on.
+It is simply not good enough.
+Despite many attempts to call this out, we continue to be under-represented.

-This is not simply an issue over numbers, of ticking a box to have some “diversity” on a panel or quoted in an article, it is also about how these things are organised, what decisions are made and, crucially, what issues get oxygen and time to influence public opinion in Scotland.
+This is not simply an issue over numbers, of ticking a box to have some “diversity” on a panel or quoted in an article, it is also about how these opportunities are designed, what decisions are made and, crucially, what issues get oxygen and time to influence public opinion in Scotland.

+Our growing directory is a small attempt to make change and is open to all women of coloir.
+It includes a diverse range of women with both learned and lived experience across all areas of society and commentary.
 If you are looking for someone to be on a panel, give a keynotes, be on tv, write an opinion piece or be on radio.
 Here’s a place to start.
 BUT women should not feel compelled to give their expertise for free.
 If you require input from women of colour pay them adequately for their time through speaker or contributor fees.
-At the very least ensure expenses are paid to prevent them being out of pocket when they are supporting your work.

 Join the experts list